graelo/website/content/tokio/tutorial/index.md

 # Advantages of Tokio

-This section will outline some advantages of Tokio.

 ## Fast

-Tokio is _fast_, built on top of the Rust programming language, which itself is fast.
-This is done in the spirit of Rust with the goal that you should not be able to improve the performance by writing equivalent code by hand.
+Tokio is _fast_ for two reasons.
+First, it is built on top of the Rust programming language, which itself is fast.
+Second, it shares the same goal as
+Rust: no hand-written code should outperform it.

 Tokio is _scalable_, built on top of the async/await language feature, which itself is scalable.
-When dealing with networking, there's a limit to how fast you can handle a connection due to latency, so the only way to scale is to handle many connections at once.
-With the async/await language feature, increasing the number of concurrent operations becomes incredibly cheap, allowing you to scale to a large number of concurrent tasks.
+For instance, when dealing with networking, because latency limits how fast you can handle a connection, the only way to scale is to handle many connections at once.
+Thanks to the async/await language feature, increasing the number of concurrent operations remains incredibly cheap, allowing you to scale to a large number of concurrent tasks.

 ## Reliable